AnisB/Donut/README.md

 ## Usage
 Two programs are available:

-- Asset Compiler: A program that takes a source directory and will output an asset_database that holds the all serialized assets and allows us to instanciate the assets and the levels in game later when needed.
+- **Asset Compiler**: A program that takes a source directory and will output an asset_database that holds the all serialized assets and allows us to instanciate the assets and the levels in game later when needed.
-- Flour Loader: A program that will either run an asset compilation and then load a given level or load the level from a pre-compiled asset_database.
+- **Flour Loader**: A program that will either run an asset compilation and then load a given level or load the level from a pre-compiled asset_database.

 ## Content
 Given that I do not have Max License, I only support scenes from Blender.
 The export script is in *exporter/blender*